ALTER NATIVE CONTRIBUTORS APPLICATION

 We will send you the invoice within 48 hours and you have 30 days to pay the full amount.
 If you don’t pay AlterNative will take legal actions.

 The way to avoid that is being responsible and professional!

 MEDIA SHARING - Contributors F.A.Q.

-In order to reppresent you and your work we will ask you to share some information with us, such as: your professional bio, your profile(s) picture(s), an interview and a photo and/or video portfolio.
+In order to represent you and your work we will ask you to share some information with us updating your profile, such as: your professional bio, your profile(s) picture(s), cover picture and, most important thing: your photo and/or video portfolio.